 What’s the difference between a LoT and a hire shop?

 There are various differences between a hire shop and a Library of Things, specifically one set up like SHARE Oxford’s Library of Things:

-- our Library of Things is non-profit and aims to be a community action group, rather than a commercial or social enterprise;
+- our Library of Things is a non-profit Community Interest Company, rather than a commercial enterprise;

 - it contains a wide range of things, including many that a hire shop would not have;